daniel-bogdoll/ConferenceTemplate/README.md

 - Use citation styles **consistently**
 - Cite arXiv only if it is the only version of a paper (but keep in mind there is a [trend towards arXiv citations](https://github.com/danijar/dreamerv2))
 - Add non-breaking spaces, so references don't slide to the next line: `[...] in~\cite{} [...]` instead of `[...] in \cite{} [...]`
+- Use [archive.org](https://archive.org/web/) for [archived versions of websites](https://help.archive.org/hc/en-us/articles/360001513491-Save-Pages-in-the-Wayback-Machine) from the date you accessed them

 **Citation types:**
 #### arXiv